 The house is open for guided tours only during late spring, summer and early fall, or by chance for special occassions and events.
 Admission is included with your $5 general admission.

+2017 dates to be announced soon.
 The house is open for tours only.
-No tour available during Harvest Festival ~ Saturday, September 24, 2016.
+No tour available during Harvest Festival ~ Saturday, September 23, 2017.

 Closed Memorial Day

 House Tour at 11AM | A Visit to the Doctors Remick Tour at 1PM

 Timeline History of the House

 The Captain Enoch Remick House was built in 1808 in a Federal Architectural style, but later additions resulted in Greek Revival and Italianate influences.
 It was passed down through six generations of Remicks, each of which contributed greatly to local history and lore.
 Members of the Remick family occupied the house from 1808–1993, the year Dr. Edwin C. Remick passed away.

 The property where the house stands was purchased by Enoch Remick, a shipwright from Newmarket, NH.